Optimism, overconfidence, and moral hazard: Introduction

 I then show that the moral-hazard model's parameters are to a significant extent identified off contract-choice data.
 In particular, the agent's utility function $u$ is identified (up to positive affine transformations), and so is her minimum cost of producing any given output distribution $p \in \Delta(S)$: that is, the quantity

 I next define relative confidence, motivated by the idea that a confident agent is one who believes that she can significantly influence output.
 Specifically, I call one preference $\succeq$ \emph{more confident than} another preference $\succeq'$ if whenever $\succeq'$ chooses a contract $w$ over a \emph{constant} contract $x$ (one under which pay does not vary with output), $\succeq$ also chooses $w$ over $x$.
-I show that for moral-hazard preferences, confidence shifts are equivalent to \emph{vertical shifts} of the output-distribution cost $c$ defined in \eqref{eq:c}: greater confidence means precisely a pointwise lower $c$ function.
+I show that for moral-hazard preferences, confidence shifts are equivalent to \emph{vertical shifts} of the output-distribution cost $c$ defined in \eqref{eq:c}: greater confidence means precisely a pointwise lower $c$ function (and an unchanged utility function $u$).

 Finally, I define relative optimism, building on the idea that an optimistic agent is one who believes that output is likely to be high.
 In the simplest case, for two preferences $\succeq$ and $\succeq'$ that both have a risk-neutral expected-utility attitude to risk, I call $\succeq$ \emph{more optimistic than} $\succeq'$ if and only if whenever $\succeq'$ chooses a contract $w$ over another contract $w'$ that is \emph{less steep,} in the sense that $s \mapsto \E(w(s))-\E(w'(s))$ is increasing, $\succeq$ also chooses $w$ over $w'$.
 The general definition is similar, but adjusts for risk attitude.
-I show that in the moral-hazard model, optimism shifts correspond to \emph{horizontal shifts} of the output-distribution cost $c$ in \eqref{eq:c}: greater optimism means a shift of the $c$ function toward the first-order stochastically higher distributions.
+I show that in the moral-hazard model, optimism shifts correspond to \emph{horizontal shifts} of the output-distribution cost $c$ in \eqref{eq:c}: greater optimism means a shift of the $c$ function toward the first-order stochastically higher distributions (and no shift of the utility function $u$).

 My definitions of relative confidence and optimism are purely behavioural, making no reference to objective facts about the agent's \emph{actual} ability to influence output. \emph{If} an objective description of the agent's influence is given, then I may additionally define what it means for a preference to be (absolutely) `overconfident' or `optimistic': namely, `more confident than objectively warranted' and `more optimistic than objectively warranted'.